List of INSEAD alumni

 INSEAD has more than 60,000 alumni worldwide across its degrees, comprising more than 150 nationalities.

-The MBA program has produced the second-highest number of Fortune 500 CEOs, behind Harvard Business School.
+The MBA program has produced the second-highest number of Financial Times Global 500 CEOs, behind Harvard Business School.
 It is amongst the largest 20 producers of ultra high-net-worth individuals across all educational institutions, and is also amongst the top 10 producers of billionaire alumni amongst global MBA programs.
 INSEAD's MBA alumni are fourth worldwide in terms of capital raised, founder count, and company count (only behind Harvard’s, Stanford’s, and Wharton’s).

-This list shows 17 INSEAD alumni as billionaires.
+This list shows 17 INSEAD alumni as billionaire, 7 as head of government/state, 30 as minister or cabinet member, 16 as member of legislation of countries around the world.